1005 N. Marion St.

 Raids on Indoor Marijuana Cultivation Homes in Florida

-The number of marijuana cultivation and cannabis grow house operations have also increased dramatically in the Tampa Bay area of Tampa, St. Petersburg and Clearwater, for Hillsborough County, and Pinellas County, Florida.
+Marijuana cultivation and cannabis grow house operations have increased dramatically in St. Petersburg, and Clearwater for Pinellas County, FL.

 Those high numbers do not necessarily mean that more marijuana is grown here compared with other urban areas.
 Instead, aggressive law enforcement policies in Florida are probably catching more individuals growing marijuana, especially the small unsophisticated operation.